 - Start dates

 - 25 Nov 2024,

 - View 2023 dates

 - Entry requirements

 - No ATAR needed,

 At the completion of this subject students will be able to:

-- analyse some of the issues facing the tax profession, including ethical dilemmas.
+- investigate some of the issues facing the tax profession, including ethical dilemmas

 - Income Tax Returns/Elections